Impacting the behavioral and medical health outcomes for thousands of patients?

 The training program will provide content and skill development in the following:

-Upon completion of three of the four courses, students will receive their certificate.
+There are four sessions offered from January to April.
+The first is online.
+Upon completion of three of the four sessions, students will receive their certificate.

 For more information about this certificate program, please email Becky Scott at Becky_Scott@baylor.edu